todstoychev/Laravel5Starter/README.md

 This project uses the Laravel 5 framework.
 Actually this is starter Laravel 5 project.
 It contains user management system, including register, login, forgotten password, change password and other related functionalities.
 It also contains Basic admin panel and user roles implementation.
+The project has also Access Control List implementation.
 The project uses several modules:

 1. [laracasts/flash](https://github.com/laracasts/flash) - module used for the flash message notifications